102 Washington Avenue

 How you will manage engagement with customers and visitors on these requirements?

-EPAC will be limiting capacity to 1/4 the normal seating capacity of the theater, only allowing a maximum of 82 people to see any given show/event that takes place at EPAC.
+Eventual Live performances at EPAC will be limited capacity at 1/4 the normal seating capacity of the theater, only allowing a maximum of 82 people to see any given show/event that takes place at EPAC.
 General Seating Tickets will be sold on-line ONLY, with no option to purchase tickets at the EPAC Box Office located in the lobby of EPAC, eliminating the need for box office personnel.
 The entrance and exits will be at two different locations clearly marked with signs.
 This will eliminate the congestion that can be present in the lobby during an event.
 Patrons will be required to wear face masks while entering and being seated by an usher, to ensure proper social distancing of audience members the ushers will seat each group accordingly.

 How you will manage industry-specific physical social distancing?